What is FVSCHEDULE Function?

-FVSCHEDULE Function returns the future value of principal amount after applying a series of compound interest rates.
+FVSCHEDULE Function returns the future value of the principal amount after applying a series of compound interest rates.

 You can use FVSCHEDULE to calculate the future value of an investment with a variable or adjustable rate.

-This function includes all the variable interest rates for an investment and determines the future value of an investment by compounding them.
+This function includes all the variable interest rates for investment and determines the future value of an investment by compounding them.

 Syntax for FVSCHEDULE Function

 Principal: Invested amount/Present Value/Lump sum amount invested/Principal value of an investment.

 Schedule: Schedule of interest rates which apply each period.

 The values in schedule can be numbers or blank cells.
 Blank cells are taken as 0 or no interest.